 The 2017 season saw team members break the school’s all-time assist and aces record, finish second in conference aces per set, third in conference assists per set and fourth in total conference blocks.
 Off the court, the team earned the American Volleyball Coaches Association (AVCA) Academic Team Award for maintaining a 3.3-plus GPA during the fall and spring semesters.
 The team volunteered over 75 hours in the community through the Adopt-A-Family initiative, reading to elementary school students, mentoring youth, cooking at a women’s shelter and performing karaoke with nursing home residents.

 During the 2016 season, Burkett laid the groundwork for the program’s rebuild by leading the team to its first conference win in the CAC.
 Multiple student-athletes achieved personal accolades, as they resided in the top six in the conference for assists, solo blocks and hitting percentage.

 During her tenure with the program, Burkett earned her Coaching Accreditation Program (CAP 1) through USA Volleyball and was hired as an assistant coach for the USA Volleyball Girls' Select National A3 Training Program during the summer of 2019.

-Outside of coaching, she utilizes her numerous group fitness certifications and resides in Middletown with her husband, Jeremy.
+In addition to her coaching duties, Burkett serves as Penn State Harrisburg's academic success coordinator and oversees the school's student-athlete advisory committee (SAAC).
+Outside of coaching, Burkett utilizes her numerous group fitness certifications and resides in Middletown, Pa. with her husband, Jeremy.